9tigerio/db2rest-web/docs/why-do-you-need-db2rest.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Getting Started with DB2Rest
+# Why do you need DB2Rest?

 Let's discover **DB2 in less than 5 minutes**.